dtsimpoukelis/searloc/README.md

 **This library is free to use it anywhere.
 But it has the limitation mdf file of your database to be smaller than 5GB**.<br>

 For bigger database files you need to register your company name and a key for it.
-Please contact to email [dim1.tsimpoukelis@gmail.com](mailto:dim1.tsimpoukelis@gmail.com) if you want to obtain a key for your company, for a lifetime and for unlimited installations.
+Please [contact me](mailto:dim1.tsimpoukelis@gmail.com) if you want to obtain a key for your company, for a lifetime and for unlimited installations.